Tony’s Restaurant – Bar

 Sunday is their busiest day of the week.
 Their Sunday special is Lamb or Pork Shank.
 They can handle large groups but it is important to call ahead.
 The telephone number is: (376) 766 4614 or 766 4069.
 E-mail address: firstname.lastname@example.org.
 You can call for reservations or take-out.

-- Monday Special is steak, rib eye for $105 pesos or T-bone for 109 pesos.
+- Monday Special is steak, rib eye T-bone

 - Wednesday, they are closed.

 - Thursday Special is also Rib eye steak.

 - Friday Special is Mahi-Mahi or Sea Bass